LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ### Styles

 Since EPUB builds on web technologies, it makes sense that styling is done in CSS.
-It also makes sense that the support veries a lot from vendor to vendor.
+It also makes sense that the support varies a lot from vendor to vendor.
 Some styles are accepted by _some_ readers but ignored by others.

-To make it easy on mylsef, I reused this [CSS Boilerplate](http://bbebooksthailand.com/bb-CSS-boilerplate.html) and simplified it.
+To make it easy on myself, I reused this [CSS Boilerplate](http://bbebooksthailand.com/bb-CSS-boilerplate.html) and simplified it.
 I did add some extra rules for chapter headings, though.
-The full style is [in the repo](https://github.com/LukasKnuth/epub_tools/blob/main/templates/style.css) if you're interrested.
+The full style is [in the repo](https://github.com/LukasKnuth/epub_tools/blob/main/templates/style.css) if you're interested.

 As this is yet another file, it also requires an entry in the `<manifest>` of our `content.opf` file.
 The entry has the same format, except the mimetype is `text/css`.